Introduction

 - Plastic Recycling

 Plastic is one of the most widely recycled materials from vehicles.
-Once the plastic parts are separated from the other materials, they can be shredded and melted down to create new products.
+Once plastic parts are separated from other materials, they can be shredded and melted down to create new products.
 These products can range from plastic containers to new automotive parts or even building materials.
 In some cases, recycled plastic from old cars is used in the manufacturing of new vehicles, reducing the need for new plastic.

 - Rubber Recycling

 Rubber is another material that can be repurposed in several ways.
-For example, Tires can be shredded and used in the production of rubberized asphalt, which is used in road construction.
+For example, tires can be shredded and used in the production of rubberized asphalt, which is used in road construction.
 Rubber can also be used to make flooring materials for playgrounds, sports tracks, and even new tires.
 By recycling rubber, we reduce the environmental impact of tire disposal and minimize the need for new raw materials.

 - Glass Recycling